Learning about the terms and definitions helps to get an overall picture of the Kanta Services.

 The client test environment (AT) and the production image environment (TK) have a MyKanta test service, the contents of which complies with the versions of Kanta PHR, the Patient Data Repository and the Prescription service in the test environment.

-In terms of the Client Data Archive for Social Welfare Services, MyKanta will be expanded in phases.
+In terms of the Client Data Repository for Social Welfare Services, MyKanta will be expanded in phases.

 In MyKanta test service, data is retrieved directly with the test patient’s personal identity code without the requirement of strong authentication.

-MyKanta is not yet in use in the Archive of Imaging Data.
+MyKanta is not yet in use in the Imaging Data Repository.

 A sub-system (previously a separate system) is an information system that forms a functional system entity with the core system.